Duke University Health System: Duke Clinical Research Institute

 Founded in 1969, the Duke Clinical Research Institute often performs all aspects of clinical research ranging from: Phase I through Phase IV clinical trials; outcomes research; registries of more than 100,000 patients; clinical research networks such as the Pediatric Trials Network; and economic and quality of life studies in populations spanning more than 20 therapeutic areas.
 It is home to the Duke Databank for Cardiovascular Diseases, the largest and oldest institutional cardiovascular database in the world, which continues to inform clinical decision-making 40 years after its founding.

-Leadership

-Duke University Health System's current Board of Directors consist of the following members: